YongoDavid/Demo-2024-Feb/README.md

 25-feb
 nor doing too much today.
-Resting so i can get ready for anoother 8 hour dose for the new week
+Resting so i can get ready for anoother 8 hour dose for the new week.
+Starting myy first client project this new week , its going to be a greate one.